Swaps#

 pd.DataFrame(forecasting_curve_data).head()

-Below is an example of how to retrieve the raw values of the projection curve.
+Below is an example of how to retrieve the raw values of the projection curve:

 raw_data = env.data_service.projection_curve(